vmazalov/FunctionApproximation/README.md

 # Function Approximation

-This repo contains experimentation files for
+This repo contains some of the experimentation files from my PhD for

 1. Generation of Chebyshev, Legendre, Legendre-Sobolev polynomials.
 1. Approximation of digital strokes with those polynomials.